hbkworld/streaming-spec/complex_types.md

 ### Metainfo_Type

-The Metainfo_Type indicates how data in the Metainfo_Data block is encoded.
+The Metainfo_Type indicates the protocol of the data in the Metainfo_Data.
 This 32 bit word is always transmitted in little endian.

-The endianness of the meta information Metainfo_Data block depends on the meta information format.

 - json is not a binary format, hence there is not endianness
 - msgpack uses big endian.

+The endianness of the meta information Metainfo_Data block depends on the meta information format.

 ### Notifications